-IX Highlighting the influence of digital currencies: is this a game changer?
+VIII Highlighting the influence of digital currencies: is this a game changer?

-The growth of digital assets has been significant in the past couple of years; for the BVI, as a major economic centre, especially with the prevalence of asset holding companies, digital assets are now an important part of the economy.
-The BVI regulator, the FSC, has recognised crypto-focused funds and the BVI government has indicated a crypto-friendly approach in the past few years, which has led to the establishment of such businesses in the BVI, including several major crypto exchanges.
+The growth of digital assets has been significant in recent years; for the BVI, as a major economic centre, especially with the prevalence of asset holding companies, digital assets are now an important part of the economy.
+The BVI regulator, the FSC, has recognised crypto-focused funds, and the BVI government has indicated a crypto-friendly approach, which has led to the establishment of such businesses in the BVI, including several major crypto issuers, exchanges and funds.